HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 featured_stat_label_2: Growth for Astro for Pre-rendered sites in 2024
 featured_stat_3: 42%
 featured_stat_label_3: smaller JavaScript size for pre-rendered sites compared to dynamically rendered
+mikeneu_bio: Mike Neumegen passionate about building a web that’s accessible, fast, simple, and secure and grounded in strong fundamentals.
+He's the co-founder of <a hreflang="en" href="https://cloudcannon.com/">CloudCannon</a>, a content management platform that brings Git-based workflows to content editors.
 ---

 ## Introduction